 My Approach

-A non-exhaustive sampler of the imperfectly executed, aspirational values & principles that shape how I work.
+A non-exhaustive selection of the values shaping how I work.
+Always imperfectly executed.

 🌲